 Generally, COVID-19 can cause more severe symptoms in people with weakened immune systems, older people, and those with long‐term conditions like diabetes, cancer and chronic lung disease.

 What should I do if I experience any of the symptoms?

-If you live alone and you have symptoms of coronavirus illness (COVID-19), however mild, stay at home for 10 days from when your symptoms started.
+If you have symptoms of COVID-19 however mild, you must self-isolate for at least 10 days from when your symptoms started.

 What can I do to protect myself from the virus?

 - Wash your hands with soap and water often – do this for at least 20 seconds.

 - Always wash your hands when you get home or into work or university.